microsoft/mimalloc/readme.md

   (A mimalloc page contains blocks of one size class and is usually 64KiB on a 64-bit system).
 - __free list multi-sharding__: the big idea!
 Not only do we shard the free list per mimalloc page, but for each page we have multiple free lists.
-In particular, there is one list for thread-local `free` operatinons, and another separate one for concurrent `free` operations.
-Free-ing from another thread can now be a single CAS without needing a sophisticated data structure to coordinate between threads.
+In particular, there is one list for thread-local `free` operations, and another one for concurrent `free` operations.
+Free-ing from another thread can now be a single CAS without needing sophisticated coordination between threads.
 Since there will be thousands of separate free lists, contention is naturally distributed over the heap, and the chance of contending on a single location will be low -- this is quite similar to randomized algorithms like skip lists where adding